Welcome back! We hope you have all had an amazing Christmas and New Year. Please see below for all the information for Spring 1:

 We will provide your child with a book from school, but feel free to also read books you have at home and also log this down in your child’s reading diary.

 We will be expecting all our children to join their handwriting and we will be practising regularly in class.
 If there is any opportunity at home where you could reinforce and practise handwriting that would be a great help.
 If handwriting is of a high quality consistently across all writing, then pen licences will be handed out.
-Provided at the back of this letter is a copy of the handwriting paper for you to use at home.
-If you need anymore, feel free to speak to any of the Y3/4 team.

 There are a wealth of grammar websites available for the children to practise spelling and grammar at home, here are just a few: